kimmizi/PuckAI/README.md

 The goal is to develop a reinforcement learning (RL) agent capable of solving simple control tasks and competing in a simulated hockey game: https://github.com/martius-lab/hockey-env

-The core model is based on Proximal Policy Optimization (PPO) and extended with techniques such as Phasic Policy Gradient (PPG), KL divergence regularization, and Beta policy parameterization to address common PPO failure modes.
+The base model is based on Proximal Policy Optimization (PPO) and extended with techniques such as Phasic Policy Gradient (PPG), KL divergence regularization, and Beta policy parameterization to address common PPO failure modes.

 <p align = "center">
   <img src = "doc/fig/hockey_image.png" height = "200">